dtewinkel/AzureCli/README.md

 ### Invoke-AzCli

-Invoke the Azure CLI (`az`) from PowerShell and make dealing with the output in PowerShell easier.
+Invoke the Azure CLI (`az`) from PowerShell and make processing the output easier in PowerShell.

 Unless specified otherwise, converts the output from JSON to a custom object.
 This makes further processing the output in PowerShell much easier.